-Crispy, chewy, rich Buckeye Brownie Cookies are the perfect chocolate peanut butter combo!
+Crispy, chewy, Buckeye Brownie Cookies topped with a sweetened peanut butter and chocolate is the perfect chocolate peanut butter combo.

-A while ago I shared my favorite new cookie, the Crinkly Brownie Cookie and today’s recipe is its more adventurous big sister, the Buckeye Brownie Cookies.
+This recipe is a brownie cookie’s more adventurous big sister, Buckeye Brownie Cookies.
 With just a few more ingredients this elevates the brownie cookie to a whole other level.

 Buckeye might sound like a funny name but it’s a candy made of a sweetened peanut butter mixture (usually with powdered sugar) classically dipped halfway in chocolate.
 A buckeye cookie consists of a brownie cookie topped with the sweetened peanut butter and melted chocolate.

 Brownie cookies are made to have the texture of soft brownies with the rich chocolate flavor you love.
 Soft and chewy, when made best they almost fall apart upon biting and have a soft crackly top.

 For even more peanut butter flavor, add peanut butter chips to the brownie cookie dough before baking.
 Sprinkle the top layer of chocolate with sea salt, crushed peanuts, or both for a salty sweet crunch.